 In order to prevent maverick spend, organisations need to gain control over how their staff purchase indirect goods and services, as this can provide an insight into how goods and services can be purchased more efficiently and cost effectively.
 Organisations should look to have a process in place where by the employee makes a purchase request, which is then authorised or denied by a manager and then a PO is raised if the purchase is authorised.
 The primary goal of this process is to ensure only necessary and appropriate purchases are made; that they are made with clear managerial visibility of the impact on budget; and that they are made with preferred suppliers (i.e. suppliers with negotiated purchase agreements) whenever possible.

-PROACTIS solutions routinely help organisations save at least 15% on indirect spend.
+Proactis solutions help organisations to streamline and automate Spend Control processes and obtain best value on eProcurement.
 To find out more, contact us on +44 (0)203 866 8800, visit our Spend Control solutions page, or check out our, ‘How to Prevent Unauthorised Purchases’ blog post: